LCYgogogo/ESG-dataset/README.md

   - `esgdata.xlsx` - Contains all data points and labels.
 - **README.md** - This documentation file.
 - **LICENSE** - The license for the dataset.

+# Dataset Purpose

+The primary purpose of this dataset is to evaluate the completeness of ESG reports.
+Currently, it is mainly used for ESG classification to measure the completeness of ESG reports.
+However, this dataset has a broad potential for various other purposes, such as:

+- Automated generation and optimization of ESG reports
+- Content analysis and trend prediction of ESG reports
+- Development of decision support systems for investment
+- Evaluation of corporate social responsibility (CSR) strategies

 ## Usage